insolar/insolar/docs/source/architecture.rst

 Ensures :term:`node` availability and synchronization of time and state among nodes and provides consistent allocation of :ref:`dynamic roles <dynamic_roles>` to nodes.
 There are two consensus protocols behind the network consensus:

-* **Globula network protocol**: a truly decentralized BFT-like protocol without any consensus leader that establishes the consistency of a globula (a smaller network of up to 1,000 nodes).
+* **Globula network protocol**.
+A truly decentralized BFT-like protocol without any consensus leader that establishes the consistency of a globula (a smaller network of up to 1,000 nodes).
-* **Inter-globula network protocol**: a leader-based protocol that extends the GNP and establishes consistency among globulas of the Insolar network (up to 100 globulas or 100,000 nodes).
+* **Inter-globula network protocol**.
+A leader-based protocol that extends the GNP and establishes consistency among globulas of the Insolar network (up to 100 globulas or 100,000 nodes).

 The network layer of Insolar deals with the consistency of network node's view and :term:`pulse` distribution.
 Pulse is a signal carrying entropy (randomness) that triggers the production of a new :term:`block <jet drop>`.